tototo561/Kuda-LogCode/schemas/unitree_schema.md

 ## Serialization

-UniTree is serialized using Protobuf 3.20.3.
-The `.proto` definition is in `schemas/unitree.proto`.
+UniTree is serialized with Protobuf 3.20.3; see `unitree.proto`.